-Ch 13: problems 2, 3, 11a (both by hand and in PASW), and 13.
+- Ch 13: problems 2, 3, 11a (both by hand and in PASW), and 12 (use the formulas).

 For the by hand version of problem 11a use all steps of hypothesis testing.
-In the PASW version, do both Scheffé and Tukey post-hoc tests.
+In the PASW version, do Tukey post-hoc tests.
 Annotate output, including explaining results (what did you find?).
+Only need one APA style conclusion for this problem, but it should include the results of the post-hoc tests.
+For problem 12, make sure to supply all formulas used and show work (how did you arrive at your answers?).